 Information for patients

-If you have a clinic appointment, test or other procedure scheduled, and have any of the following symptoms, please call your clinic to see if you should still come to the hospital.
+If you have a scheduled clinical appointment, test or procedure, and have any of the following symptoms, please call your clinic to see if you should still come to the hospital:

 - Shortness of breath